cs-ed/edtech-plan-afrewin/README.md

 **AP Create Performance Task**
 * Students will spend a minimum of 12 hours of class time to create an authentic, "real-world" product that includes:
   * Complete program code
-  * Video the displays the program running and its functionality
+  * Video that displays the program running and its functionality
   * Written responses to prompts provided by the College Board

 ### Impacts

 Technology has become such an integral part of daily life.
-High school students are on their phones constantly, participating in multiple conversations on Snapchat, checking social media, playing games.
+High school students are on their phones constantly, participating in multiple conversations on Snapchat, checking social media, playing games and more.
 They are connected to and see the world in a way that is much different than previous generations.

 MUHSD went one-to-one nearly a decade ago, realizing that students needed to become much more familiar with using computers and the internet.
 Many professional developments were offered to teachers to help them integrate technology into their lessons.
 For example, notes can be posted for students who were absent.
 Tutorial videos can be posted for students who need extra help.
 Teachers can organize the entire unit (or course) online in Canvas (or on a website) for students to access on-demand.
 The Google Translate extension can help English Learners access digital materials in their home language.
 Assignments can be modified to meet the requirements of an IEP, without calling undue attention to the student.
 There are so many tools and applications available online that can help all students learn and access the content for any class they are taking.